5.4 The Behavior of Confidence Intervals

 Example

-Suppose we know that a confidence interval is (67.18, 68.82), and we want to find the error bound.
+Suppose we know that a confidence interval is (67.18, 68.82), and we want to find the margin of error.
 We may know that the sample mean is 68, or perhaps our source only gave the confidence interval and did not tell us the value of the sample mean.

 Calculate the sample mean: